Tina Bildstein, Founder & Camp Director

-Tina is a former Penn State University basketball player who personally directs all of the camp programs.
-Tina has volunteered, and has run camps as well as given individual lessons for 20 years.
+Tina is the founder of Country Life Kids Camp, who personally directs all of the camp programs.
+Tina has volunteered, and has run camps as well as given individual lessons for more than 20 years.

 Athletic Program Coordinator

-Ben Stobbs, Athletic Program Coordinator, brings in 21 years of teaching and coaching experience to Country Life Kids Camp along with the motivation to make a positive impact on the lives of the campers and promote their athletic talents on the playing field.
+Ben Stobbs, Athletic Program Coordinator, brings more than 25 years of teaching and coaching experience to Country Life Kids Camp along with the motivation to make a positive impact on the lives of the campers and promote their athletic talents on the playing field.

 Jessica Radecky, Asst.
 Director

 Jessica Radecky “Mama J” is an Independent Contractor and has proudly been with Country Life Kids Camp for 13 years as an Assistant Camp Director and Curriculum Developer.

 Taylor Barnum has been with Country Life Kids Camp since 2019 when she started in the camp’s “Staff In-Training Program” for those students attending college.
 She is co-teacher for the Young Naturalist program and loves to integrate your knowledge of natural sciences and passion for the outdoors into her lessons.